kyri56xcaesar/kuspace/README.md

 - storage provider (configurable)
   - minio
-            (defaults creds for its builtin management gateway)
+            (defaults creds for its builtin management gateway set in config file)
-            - minioadmin
-            - minioadmin
     or
   - fslite [custom implementation]
             (a pretty basic fs storing mechanism, with an api and a database holding file metadata)

 - minioth (identity provider) [custom implementation]

-    default creds for admin: (miniothadmin, miniothadmin)
+    default creds for admin: (miniothadmin, miniothadmin) - set in config file

     storage as